usfbih8u/micro-autocomplete-tooltip/README.md

 ## Installation

+**Do NOT change the name of the plugin directory `micro-autocomplete-tooltip`**.
+It is used as a prefix to avoid path collisions in `package.path` when requiring modules.

 In Linux, you can clone the repo anywhere and create a symlink inside `.config/micro/plug` using the `ENABLE_FOR_MICRO.sh` script.